Tomato-potato psyllid

 Impacts

-The economic impact of the psyllid would be significantly increased if the plant disease known as 'zebra chip' in potato, caused by the Candidatus Liberibacter solanacearum (CLso) bacterium, was also present.
+The economic impact of the psyllid would be significantly increased if the plant disease known as 'zebra chip' in potato, caused by the Candidatus Liberibacter solanacearum (CLso) bacterium, were also present.

-If this pest was to be detected in Queensland, growers would be affected as the presence of tomato-potato psyllid may disrupt domestic and export market access and require costly additional control measures.
+If this pest were to be detected in Queensland, growers would be affected as the presence of tomato-potato psyllid may disrupt domestic and export market access and require costly additional control measures.

 Home gardeners would also be affected.